FedEx Driver Surprises Little Girl With Cupcakes After Finding Out She Would Spend Birthday In Quarantine

 Jodan Price is a FedEx worker from Indiana who recently went above and beyond to help make a little girl’s birthday special.
-When he arrived at the home of Emma Paternoster, the girl’s mother Liz told him it was the little girl’s 6th birthday.
+When he arrived at the home of Emma Paternoster, the girl’s mother, Liz Paternoster, told him it was her sixth birthday.
 He left and later returned with a surprise for her, according to CNN.

-Price felt bad that due to the coronavirus pandemic the little girl would be spending her birthday in quarantine and would not get a party this year.
+Price felt bad that due to the coronavirus pandemic, the young girl would be spending her birthday in quarantine and would not get a party this year.
 So he went to the nearest Dairy Queen and bought ice cream cupcakes that he later brought over for Emma.

 Liz was shocked by the surprise and deeply touched that a stranger had gone out of his way to help make her daughter’s birthday special.

-Liz wanted to show her appreciation for Price, but struggled to due to having to practice social distancing.
+Liz wanted to show her appreciation for Price but struggled, due to having to practice social distancing.

 “All I wanted to do was hug him!” she said.